For comprehensive information about the New Forest National Park

 Wednesday, 10th - New Forest Centre, Lyndhurst, Coppicing and Conservation in Pondhead Inclosure, a talk with Dave Dibden, 2pm - 4pm (Refreshments from 2pm, talk at 2.30pm).
 Booking required.

 Friday, 12th - Brockenhurst Village Hall, Film Night - The Martian (12A), 7.30pm - 10.30pm.

 Saturday, 6th February to Sunday, 1st May - New Forest Centre, Lyndhurst, Special exhibition: The New Forest Remembers - WWI, 10.00am - 4.00pm daily.

 New Forest seasonal highlights

-Great grey shrikes and hen harriers hunt over the heaths and other open spaces.
+Great grey shrikes hunt over heathland from tree-top vantage points and other perches.